yxe/linkter/README.md

 # Linkter

-A script to check a list of files for broken links and other potential link issues.
+A bash script to check a list of files for broken links and other potential link issues.

-***

 ## Usage